kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-rpc/klay.md

 For PromiEvent, the following events are available:

 * `transactionHash` returns `string`: Is fired right after a transaction is sent and a transaction hash is available.
 * `receipt` returns `object`: Is fired when a transaction receipt is available.
-See [caver.rpc.kaia.getTransactionReceipt](#caver-rpc-kaia-gettransactionreceipt) for more detail.
+See [caver.rpc.klay.getTransactionReceipt](#caver-rpc-klay-gettransactionreceipt) for more detail.
 * `error` returns `Error`: Is fired if an error occurs during sending.
 On an out-of-gas error, the second parameter is the receipt.

 **Example**